Learn About Primary Ciliary Dyskinesia (PCD)

 What Is PCD?

-PCD is passed from healthy parents to their children through their genes.
-People who inherit PCD lack certain building block proteins in cilia (tiny hair-like structures that beat constantly to "clean" the lining tissue of the ears, nose, and bronchial tubes, as well performing important functions in other tissues).
-This causes the cilia to not beat properly, and they fail to clear inhaled particles and bacteria from the lung.
-This leads to infection and inflammation.
+PCD is passed from healthy parents (who carry the gene, but are not affects) to their children through their DNA.
+People who inherit PCD lack certain building block proteins in cilia (tiny hair-like structures that beat constantly to "clean" the lining tissue of the ears, nose, and bronchial tubes, as well performing other functions in other tissues).
+This causes the cilia to beat improperly, and fail to clear inhaled particles and bacteria from the lung.
+This leads to infection and inflammation, and eventually lung damage known as bronchiectasis.

 How PCD Affects Your Body

-In people with PCD, cilia do not beat properly, allowing mucus to build up and making them prone to infections of the airways (a chronic "wet" cough, bronchitis, pneumonia) from birth, as well as chronic, reoccurring ear and sinus infections.
+In people with PCD, mucus (sputum) builds up, making them prone to infections of the airways like bronchitis and pneumonia as well as chronic, recurring ear and sinus infections.
 Lung disease may progress over time and is worsened by environmental exposures such as smoke.
-This leads to bronchiectasis, where the airways are irreversibly damaged, and harbor excess, sticky mucus, which is an ideal environment for bacteria.
+This leads to bronchiectasis, where the airways are irreversibly damaged, and harbor excess, sticky mucus, which is an ideal environment for a variety of bacteria.

 How Serious Is PCD?